elenapeme/api_rest_test/README.md

 #### TO DO
-Sadly, for this specific amount of time, I still have things I need to finish.
+Sadly, for this specific amount of time, there are points that needs to still be finished:

 - JWT role based authentication
 - End to end test